 Three Steps to Healthy Legs

 If you suffer from tired, swollen, heavy, aching legs or itchiness, cramps, restless leg syndrome, lumps or bleeding during shaving, you may have varicose veins.
-We offer multiple options for treatment of problematic veins around the calves, thighs, eyes, hands, nose, abdomen and pelvic areas that may cause discomfort and heaviness.
+We offer multiple treatment options for problematic veins around the calves, thighs, eyes, hands, nose, abdomen and pelvic areas.

 Varicose veins affect up to 30% of the American adult population, mostly in women but they can affect men as well.
 Age, heredity, pregnancy, occupation (standing or sitting) and genetics can increase the chances of varicose veins.
 Blood circulates to the legs through arteries and returns to the heart through veins.
 When you run or walk, the muscles surrounding the leg veins act as a pump to push the blood back toward the heart.
-The valves within the veins stop the blood from falling back down to the legs.
-If these valves are malfunctioning, they leak blood and increase pressure, like a backed up dam, and the veins will weaken and bulge, causing them to become varicose veins.
+The valves within the veins stops the blood from going backwards.
+If these valves are malfunctioning, they leak blood and increase pressure, like a backed up dam, the veins will weaken and bulge, causing them to become varicose veins.

-Without proper treatment, varicose veins can cause serious health problems including these symptoms that can possibly occur:
+Without proper treatment varicose veins can cause serious health problems:

 - Bleeding – Varicose veins can bleed after minor injury.
 Pressure, shaving close to the vein, a sandal strap rubbing on the vein or even a hard bump on the leg can cause bleeding.